 “I feel so much better than when I walked in here,” said Sasha Ginnetti, senior manager of education at the Food Bank for New York.
 “And this gluten-free muffin is the best muffin I’ve ever had!”
 Although each weekend has a different theme, the one constant is the deliciously fresh, locally sourced menu.
 When you’ve met the dairy farm owner (and bonded with her baby cows), visited the cheese maker, and shopped at a market brimming with food from farms all within 50 miles, the colorful, aromatic plates take on a whole new meaning.
 And when guests gather around the buffet and listen to Chef Matthew tell the story behind his dishes, the farm to table to mouth journey feels complete and truly inspiring.

-How to get there: The Good Bus picks guests up in midtown Manhattan (usually around 45th and 9th) and takes you in four hours directly to Good Commons, where Tesha, Matthew, and dog Wilbur will eagerly be waiting.
-Retreats range in price from $450-$550 per person for four nights, all meals and lodging are included.
+How to get there: Take Amtrak to Rutland (RUD) and a taxi for 20 minutes to the center.
+Alternatively, for select retreats, the Good Bus picks guests up in midtown Manhattan (usually around 45th and 9th) and takes you in four hours directly to Good Commons, where Tesha, Matthew, and dog Wilbur will eagerly be waiting.
+Retreats start at $400 per person for four days, all meals and lodging are included.
 (Good Commons, 4771 Route 100A, Plymouth, VT, 802.672.1859, goodcommons.com)